 Geoarbitrage is the act of moving from a high cost of living area to a low cost of living area to save money.
 Many people embrace geoarbitrage when they retire– heading to exotic locals such as Costa Rica, Thailand, or even the Czech Republic where their nest eggs will last a whole lot longer.
 Others, such as myself, embrace the concept before retirement – finding US cities with available jobs and a low cost of living.
-The “when” of geoarbitrage doesn’t really matter, the important thing is making the decision to move someplace cheaper.
+The “when” of geoarbitrage doesn’t really matter, the important thing is moving someplace cheaper.

-Really the biggest benefit of geoarbitrage is the financial aspect.
-That’s the number one reason why I left Los Angeles.
+The biggest benefit of geoarbitrage is the copious amounts of money that you can save.
+The ability to keep more of what I made is the number one reason why I left Los Angeles.
 It was just too expensive.
 There was absolutely no way that I was going to achieve financial independence living there.
 I realized that I could transfer my job to Savannah GA and save a thousand dollars a month on my mortgage alone.
 That’s a huge amount of money!!

 Buying a Home